GreaterManchesterODA/Digital-Exclusion-Risk-Index/Tableau development - Version 1.md

 The general calculation for this was:
 `10*([indicator value]-[Min of indicator])/([Max of indicator]-[Min of indicator])`
+where `[indicator value]` is the value of the the indicator for each LSOA, and `[Max of indicator]` and `[Min of indicator]` represent the maximum and minimums of that indicator, as mentioned above.

 However, one indicator - the average download speed - was associated with higher risk of digital exclusion.
 As average broadband speeds are lower, there is a risk that many homes will have low speed connections that might be underutilised.
-In this instance, the calculation is reversed: when average broadband speeds are low, the score needs to be high, and vice versa.
+In this instance, the calculation is reversed: when average broadband speeds are low, the score needs to be high, and vice versa:
+`10*([Max of indicator]-[indicator value])/([Max of indicator]-[Min of indicator])`

 There are no log functions used in the calculation.
 This is something we may explore in future.
 A log function would help to identify if it may be harder to reach a higher value.
 For example, it may be more difficult to reduce down an unemployment rate from 1% to 0% than it would be to reduce it from 10% to 9%.

+A full list of indicator score calculations is provided in Appendix C.

+## Component scores
 ### Weightings and parameters

-### Component scores
+### Calculation of scores
 ### Final DERI score

 ## Additional calculated fields